 The process of developing human resources and organizations.
-Theories of organizational development; tools and techniques, analysis of manpower and organizational development programs.
-679. Seminar in Personnel and Industrial Relations (3) Prerequisites: Management 601, 611 and at least one of Management 670, 671, or 672.
+Theories of organizational development; tools and techniques, analysis of manpower and organizational development 679.
+Seminar in Personnel and Industrial Relations (3) Prerequisites: Management 601, 611 and at least one of Management 670, 671, or 672.
 Analysis of issues and application of behavioral science theory in acquiring, developing, rewarding, and utilizing human resources.
-710. Seminar in World Business Environment (3) Prerequisite: Economics 603 The nature, dimensions and motives of International Business.
+710. Seminar in World Business Environment (3) The nature, dimensions and motives of International Business.
 Impact of environmental factors.
 The nature of the multinational corporation, the importance of national and multilateral controls and policies for International Business management.
-720. Seminar in Behavioral Sciences for Management (3) Prerequisite: Management 611.

-Applications of findings from behavioral sciences to management problems and decisions.
+720. Seminar in Behavioral Sciences for Management (3) Applications of findings from behavioral sciences to management problems and decisions.
 Study of organization cultures and subcultures.
 Impact of human behavior on the enterprise.
-721. Seminar in Group Processes and Leadership (3) Prerequisite: Management 611.

-Perceptions and processes in work groups.
+721. Seminar in Group Processes and Leadership (3) Perceptions and processes in work groups.
 Experience in interpersonal networks, influence and rewards, stereotypes; managing differences and conflicts.
-722. Seminar in Organizations and the Social Environment (3) Prerequisite: Management 611.
+722. Seminar in Business Ethics and Social Institutions (3) Ethical and social aspects of current issues in business and society.
+The changing role of stakeholders including consumers, shareholders, and employees.
+Assessment of the operation, functioning and regulation of the market system.
+723. Seminar in International Strategic Management (3) Strategic decision making in managing international enterprises.
+General management problems in directing and controlling transnational companies, including entry, acquisitions and joint ventures.
+Cases and readings to acquaint students with worldwide business practices.
+724. Seminar in the Entrepreneur (3) Examination of the entrepreneurial approach; concepts, theory and techniques of managerial innovation and implementation; analysis of entrepreneurial skills.
+726. Seminar in Policy Formulation (3) Prerequisites: Advancement to candidacy and consent of instructor.
+Building and maintaining enterprises in our society; determining objectives; developing policies and plans for achievement; measuring and controlling organizational activities; feappraising objectives and policies on the basis of new developments. and a strong to L.